mateo19182/foxEngineV3/README.md

 - add zip support
 - validate and clean file properly, save to server b4 writing?
   - don't do _id, mongodb does it automatically, replace on same id or exactly same values
-  - add filename as source by default, allow change
 - Bulk Writes and stream data with batches, disable index during insert
 - use compression, paralelize and MongoDB Write Concern
 - use polars for faster processing